hmcts/div-petitioner-frontend/README.md

 az login
 ```

-This should open a browser window for you to login, use your HMCTS account
+This should open a browser window for you to login (use your HMCTS account)
 After logging in run the following command:

 ```